grahamkirby/race-timing/src/main/resources/individual_race/README.md

 ## Configurable options ##

+A particular individual race has two related but distinct sets of categories:
+* Runner categories
+* Prize categories

+In many cases these are equivalent, but there may be differences.
+For example, the races listed above (from the [Midweek Series](https://www.fifeac.org/events/fife-ac-events/midweek-series.html)) use the following:
+* Runner categories:
+    * FU20, MU20: Female Under 20, Male Under 20
+    * FS, MS: Female Senior, Male Senior (age 20-39)
+    * F40, M40: Female Vet 40, Male Vet 40 (age 40-49)
+    * F50, M50: Female Vet 50, Male Vet 50 (age 50-59)
+    * F60, M60: Female Vet 60, Male Vet 60 (age 60-69)
+    * F70+, M70+: Female Vet 70, Male Vet 70 (age 70+)
+* Prize categories: WO, MO, FU20, MU20, F40, M40, F50, M50, F60, M60, F70, M70

-The following options can be configured:
+Category options can be configured via the race configuration file:

-* Senior or junior race, determining the runner categories (via configuration file; default true)
+* Senior or junior race, determining the runner categories (default: senior)
-* Inclusion of Open prize categories (via configuration file; default true)
+* Whether or not there should be Open prize categories (default: true)
-* Inclusion of Senior prize categories (via configuration file; default false)
+* Whether or not there should be Senior prize categories (default: false)
-* Numbers of Open, Senior and Age Category prizes (via configuration file; defaults specified in code)
+* The numbers of prizes to be awarded in Open, Senior and veteran age categories

 ## Processing results for an individual race ##